FDA-approved CAR T-cell Therapies

 - Young adult patients up to age 25 with relapsed or refractory acute lymphoblastic leukemia (ALL)

-UPMC Hillman Cancer Center is the only center in western Pennsylvania providing YESCARTATM (axicabtagene ciloleucel), the first FDA-approved CAR T-cell therapy for adult patients with certain types of B-cell lymphoma.
+UPMC Hillman Cancer Center is the first center in western Pennsylvania providing YESCARTATM (axicabtagene ciloleucel), the first FDA-approved CAR T-cell therapy for adult patients with certain types of B-cell lymphoma.

 The FDA has approved this treatment for patients with the following conditions that have either not responded to or have relapsed following two or more lines of systemic therapy:

 Patients will undergo an extensive evaluation to determine their eligibility for this highly specialized treatment.
 To learn more, please call 1-833-UPMC-CART.